 The words of Our Lord also come to mind when he asked what good it would do for a man to gain the whole world if he loses his soul in the process.
 (Mark 8:36)

-Suffice it to say that any humanism that rejects Christ is not a lasting humanism; it is superficial.
+Any humanism that rejects Christ is not a lasting humanism; it is superficial.
 Christ rose from the dead; there is no other.
 Should not we pay attention to him?
 What rational person could reject a resurrected Christ?
 What God-less humanism makes sense in light of the resurrection?
 Mull that over for a while, and if you are, in fact, a person of true reason, you will not need to read the balance of this book; for, you have the key message.
 Christ is the objective reality!
 He is life!
 Why do we waste time with so many empty words and useless arguments favoring a world without him?
 It is nonsensical and very deadly to do so.

 “The Crusade was a religious movement, but it was also a perfectly rational movement; one might almost say a rationalist movement…But it certainly is the fact that religious war is in itself much more rational than patriotic war.
 I for one have often defended and even encouraged patriotic war, and should always be ready to defend and encourage patriotic passion.
 But it cannot be denied that there is more of mere passion, of mere preference and prejudice, in short of mere personal accident, in fighting another nation than in fighting another faith.
 The Crusader is in every sense more rational than the modern conscript or professional soldier.
 He is more rational in his object, which is the intelligent and intelligible object of conversion; where the modern militarist has an object much more confused by momentary vanity and one-sided satisfaction.”
 (Chesterton 2008)